rustom/rustom/README.md

 Welcome to my home on the web.

-Currently, I'm working on the Developer Productivity Engineering team at [Snowflake](https://snowflake.com), where I develop tools to improve our internal developer experience.
-Previously, I've spent time at [IMC Trading](https://imc.com/), [Twitter](https://twitter.com), and [IBM](https://ibm.com), as well as a host of other companies and research labs.
+Currently, I'm building [Kalshi](https://kalshi.com), the first legal event contract marketplace in the US.
+Previously, I've spent time at IMC Trading, Snowflake, Twitter, as well as a host of other companies and research labs.

 You can find some of my projects on GitHub and my research on Google Scholar.

-You can also view my [resume](https://rustom.dev/Rustom_Ichhaporia_Resume.pdf) and connect with me on LinkedIn.
+You can also view my [resume](https://rustom.dev/Rustom_Ichhaporia_Resume.pdf) and connect with me on [LinkedIn](https://linkedin.com/in/rustom-ichhaporia).

 I'm always open to new opportunities in software engineering and data science!
 I'd love for you to reach out to me at contact@rustom.dev!